Bad habits undermine retail growth – 10 specific countermoves

 Add to that group dynamics and social pressure to ‘blend in’ – and changing behaviour in the store becomes even more difficult to the store staff.

 I found the above pattern repeated over and over again – and have also tried it personally.
-Would appreciate hearing if you have you tried it yourself?
+I would appreciate hearing if you have tried it yourself?
 Can you confirm/disconfirm this from a personal experience?

 The real challenge is how to give staff new habits